Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 -   **Probe when clients say, “use your judgement”**
   If the client doesn’t know exactly what they want, try asking:
   *“What don’t you want?”* or
-  *“Can you show me an example of something you like—or don’t like?”*
+  *“Can you show me an example of something you like or something you don’t like?”*

 -   **Summarise and confirm**
   Restate what you’ve heard to confirm your understanding.